 Production Company Profile

 Based in Cairo, Seen Films produces and supports film and media work that fulfills an active role in ongoing social and political discourse.
 Seen endeavours to work for the full representation, self-realization, and positive engagement of all marginalised groups.
 Seen works in the fields of development, implementation, presentation and distribution of creative projects that reach beyond the common aesthetics and confinements of the moving image.
 Seen aims to open up cinema and filmmaking to innovative forms of interaction with the public, and to dealing with necessary and topical subjects.
 We believe that cinema is the art of the visual story, and devote our attention to promoting such stories with aesthetic quality.

 Awards and Festival History

-Best Film / 2014 / Ismaileya Documentary Co-Production Platform
+Won Best Film at Ismaileya Documentary Co-Production Platform 2014 (Egypt)